-Whats in Robert Pugh Camera Bag Kit.
-This is an insight into the equipment I use to take photos, and although I rarely use it all at once, it’s almost always in my camera bag some point in a working week.
+What's in Robert Pugh Camera Bag Kit.
+Insight into the equipment I use to take photos, and although I rarely use it all at once, it’s almost always in my camera bag some point in a working week.
 I like to pack light!

 You could break down the kinds of photos I take into two sections: people and places.
-Whether I’m taking photos of a model, or a man on the street, I spend a lot of taking photos of people.
-And I spend an equally long time taking photos of places, whether it’s an old building, or a landscape.
+Whether I’m taking pictures of a model, or a man on the street, I spend a lot of taking pictures of people.
+And I spend an equally long time taking pictures of places, whether it’s an old building or a landscape.

 So while we have a look at the list below, bear this in mind, because everyone’s bag is going to be different.
 Please note, I don’t carry everything with me at once, I leave my telephoto lens, back up camera, etc. at home if I’m just taking photos for the fun or street photography.

-The Bag: The bag I use is a TENBA DNA 10.
+The Bag: The bag I use is a ThinkTank Airport Essentials (See Below).
 It’s a fantastic bag, but I won’t bore you with the details, as you can read my review of it here.